-The purpose of this report is to provide an update on risk management and should be read with reference to the report on Covid-19 and the risks identified by the COVID-19 Coordination Centre (CCC)
+The purpose of this report is to provide an update on risk management and in particular the risks assigned to the Quality & Safety Committee.

 2. BACKGROUND

 The Health Board is in unprecedented times, responding to a global pandemic of Covid-19.
 Boards remain accountable at times of national crisis and it is important they are seen to be doing the right thing (Good Governance Institute, 2020) and the rationale behind key decisions is transparent.